Reuse machine configuration on many machines

 If you or a collaborator later modify fields within the upstream fragment, your modifications will still apply.
 For example if you changed the default camera configuration in the fragment to be a different camera model, your modified rovers would still overwrite the camera model set by the fragment.

-Go to the CONFIGURE tab of the machine whose config you want to modify, and make your edits just as you would edit a non-fragment resource.
+On the CONFIGURE tab of the machine whose config you want to modify, make your edits just as you would edit a non-fragment resource.

 You can click the {} button to switch to advanced view and see the changes.